zednanreHnialA/zednanreHnialA.github.io/index.md

 # Alain Hernandez's Portfolio
-Welcom to my Homepage!
+Welcome to my Homepage!
 My name is Alain Hernandez and I am a student of the [California State University of Fullerton](http://www.fullerton.edu/) and my major is computer engineering.
 I expect to graduate in 2028.

 ## Computer Science Projects

-My GitHub page is http://github.com/zednanreHnialA.
+My GitHub page is [http://github.com/zednanreHnialA](http://github.com/zednanreHnialA).

 ### CPSC 120 Labs